 How can we untie Intel Inside, Windows, or NVIDIA stickers from a laptop case?

 It is best to use a hard plastic scraper that does not scratch the case.
 It starts from a corner of the sticker.
-Once a piece of paper has been cleared enough to catch the sticker with his fingers, we pull slowly, but with force, until he moves away.
+Once a piece of paper has been cleared off enough to catch the fingers with our fingers, we pull slowly, but with force, until we get away from it.
 Do not use knife blades, screwdrivers, or other metal objects that can damage the casing.

 In most cases, after sticking the sticker remains glue on the casing.
 And this is quite difficult to remove, but not impossible.
 Use wet wipes with alcohol and rub the area until the glue is removed.
 It may take good minutes.